 Rationality is something you get slowly and it has a variable result.
 But it’s better than not having it.

-In my own life, I’ve often reflected about how well the system has worked.
-What I concluded was the social safety network has just come up enormously as the world has gotten more prosperous.
+In my own life, I’ve often reflected on how well the system has worked.
+What I concluded was the social safety net has just come up enormously as the world has gotten more prosperous.
 That was a very desirable thing, and the Republicans who always opposed it were wrong.